jonathansharp/AlkTitrationModel/README.md

 If using this MATLAB routine, please cite:

 Sharp, J.D., Byrne, R.H.
 Interpreting measurements of total alkalinity in marine and estuarine waters in the presence of proton-binding organic matter.
-Submitted to Analytica Chimica Acta.
+Submitted to Deep-Sea Research Part I.